UnixLoverSaurabh/stratos/README.md

 1. A migration allows us to move databases from one design to another, this is also reversible

+2. $ django-admin startproject stratos

-2. $ python manage.py runserver
+3. $ python manage.py runserver

-3. $ python manage.py startapp first_app
+4. $ python manage.py startapp first_app

 5. __init__.py
 	Blank python script,